Hossein-Fazel/PyBar/README.md

 **PyBar** is a lightweight and customizable progress bar implementation in Python.
 It is designed to be simple, flexible, and easy to integrate into your projects.
 Whether you're tracking the progress of a file download, data processing, or any other task, PyBar provides a clean and intuitive way to visualize progress.

 ## Features

 - **Customizable Characters**: You can specify the characters used to represent filled and empty portions of the progress bar.
 - **Adjustable Size**: The length of the progress bar can be adjusted to fit your needs.
 - **Dynamic Updates**: The progress bar updates dynamically as the task progresses.
-- **Start and Stop Control**: You can start, update, and stop the progress bar as needed.
+- **Progress Control**: You can start, update, and stop the progress bar as needed.
 - **Unicode Support**: Use Unicode characters (e.g., █, ░, ⬛) for the filled and empty portions of the bar.
-- **Percentage Display**: Show the progress percentage with one decimal place.
+- **Multiple Display Formats**: Choose between full bar, percentage-only, or combined view

 ### Class Initialization